0xfffxfff/worldcomputersculpturegarden/README.md

 # or simply: node index.js
 ```

-You can now visit [http://localhost:3333](localhost:3333) which pulls
+You can now visit [localhost:3333](http://localhost:3333) which pulls the HTML directly from the local contract.